uberto/prompts/md-prompts/http4k-vanilla.md

 They are very convenient to implement some logic common to many routes, for example collecting metrics, authentication, caching, etc.

 Filters can performs pre/post processing on a request or response.

-We can compose filters using the function `then()`
+We can compose filters together to form another filter using

+`val filter3 = filter1.then(filter2)`

+or decorate an HttpHandler with a filter to create another HttpHandler using

+`val decordatedHttpHandler = filter1.then(httpHandler)`

 In this example we can create a filter to measure the timing to process each request: